Arkopravo1995/webdevlearn/README.md

 # wedevleran
-all about webdevelopment project this is basically A Digital Clock Project tech stack - HTML , CSS , JS
+all about webdevelopment project in thsi repo and continue upload  new project in here